Namikelwa/eneza-data-science-roadmap/intern_roadmap_template.md

 - **Something unique about you:**
 - **Why did you choose data science?**

-> ✨ *Tip: Share what excites you about data — is it problem-solving, research, innovation, or storytelling with data?*
+> ✨ *Tip: Share what excites you about data, is it problem-solving, research, innovation, or storytelling with data?*

 ---